-This section provides not only information needed to administer the grant if funded, but also includes important information that is necessary for the Due Diligence portion of the review and the review itself.
+This section provides not only information needed to administer the grant if funded, but also includes important information that is necessary for the application review.
 If this information is missing, inaccurate or not current, this may be a basis for removing the application from further review.